What Will You Study

 You'll enjoy frequent opportunities for stimulating discussion with your tutors and fellow students as well as plenty of scope to specialise in areas of Literature and History that particularly interest you.

-Your degree begins with courses including From the Medieval to the Modern: History and Historians, and English Literature.
+Your degree begins with courses including From Medieval to Modern: History and Historians, and English Literature.
 In your second year, you'll study subjects such as The Theory and Practice of Criticism while your final-year modules include Contemporary Fiction and Critical Theory, and Utopia, Colonialism and the New World.
 You'll also have the chance to undertake in-depth study of topics of your own choosing, either by doing a dissertation in place of an exam, or by undertaking a History 'special subject' course.

 - English Literature : BA Hons